VerifyTests/Verify.EntityFramework/readme.md

  * `RelationalEventId.BoolWithDefaultWarning`: a `bool` property with a database-generated default and no sentinel value, for example `HasDefaultValueSql("1")`.
 EF treats `false` as unset, so it can never insert `false`.
  * `RelationalEventId.ModelValidationKeyDefaultValueWarning`: a key property with a database default, which EF treats as unset when it has the CLR default value.
  * `RelationalEventId.OptionalDependentWithoutIdentifyingPropertyWarning`: an optional dependent, sharing a table, with no required property, so EF can not tell an instance with all null values from a missing one.
+ * `CoreEventId.PossibleIncorrectRequiredNavigationWithQueryFilterInteractionWarning`: a required navigation to an entity with a query filter.
+When the filter excludes that entity, the entities that require it disappear from queries too.
+ * `SqlServerEventId.DecimalTypeDefaultWarning`: a `decimal` property with no precision or column type, whose values SQL Server silently truncates to the default precision.
+ * `RelationalEventId.OptionalDependentWithAllNullPropertiesWarning`: logged by `SaveChanges` when it saves an optional dependent, sharing a table, whose properties are all null, so it can not be read back.

 The model warnings are logged when the model is built, which happens once per context type.
 If a context type is first used without `ThrowOnAntiPatterns()`, later contexts reuse that model and are not checked.